bencardoen/SubPrecisionContactDetection.jl/docs/src/postprocessing.md

 ```python
 python3 scripts/coverage.py  --inputdirectory DIR --outputdirectory <where to save your ouput>
 ```
+You may need to switch `python3` with `python`, depending on your installation.

 This will print summary output and save a file `coverage_aggregated.csv`.
 The columns Coverage % mito by contacts, mean per cell and ncontacts mean are the columns you'll be most interested in.